rommelniebres/full-stack-open/Project-Informations.md

 d End to end testing

 Projects/Exercises:
-  - bloglist-frontend complete frontend application
+  - Blog-App complete frontend and backend application
   - part2-notes - Example of the course

 backup folder only for temporary files